isa-group/RESTest/README.md

 ### Setting up RESTest

-We need the OAS specification of the API under test.
+1. **Get the OAS specification of the API under test**.
 For Bikewise, it is available at the following path: `src/test/resources/Bikewise/swagger.yaml`.

-From this file, we can automatically generate the [test configuration file](https://github.com/isa-group/RESTest/wiki/Test-configuration-files).
+1. **Generate the test configuration file**.
+From the OAS spec, we can automatically generate the [test configuration file](https://github.com/isa-group/RESTest/wiki/Test-configuration-files).
 To do so, run the [CreateTestConf.java]() class, located under the `es.us.isa.restest.main` package.
 The test configuration file will be generated in the location `src/test/Bikewise/testConf.yaml`.

-You can modify the generated test configuration file to tailor your needs, e.g., you can remove some operations you are not interested to test.
+1. **(Optional) Modify the test configuration file to tailor your needs**.
+For example, you can remove some operations you are not interested to test.
 For more info, visit the [Wiki](https://github.com/isa-group/RESTest/wiki/Test-configuration-files).

-To configure RESTest execution (number of test cases, testing technique, etc.), a configuration file is required.
-You can find the RESTest configuration file for the Bikewise API at `src/main/resources/ExperimentsSetup/bikewise.properties`:
+1. **Configure RESTest execution**.
+To set things like number of test cases to generate, testing technique, etc., you need to create a [RESTest configuration file](https://github.com/isa-group/RESTest/wiki/Properties-files).
+You can find the RESTest configuration file for the Bikewise API at `src/main/resources/ExperimentsSetup/bikewise.properties`.
+With this configuration, a total of 40 nominal test cases will be randomly generated, and the test outputs and reports will be stored under the folders `target/<type_of_data>/bikewise_example`:

 ```
 numtestcases=10